• Skip to primary navigation

 How to prevent ice crystals in no-churn ice?

-Using condensed milk and heavy cream plays a part in keeping this ice cream from creating ice crystals.
+Using condensed milk and heavy cream helps prevent this ice cream from forming ice crystals.
 And also, remember not to let the ice cream in the container melt when serving.

-There is a chance of those parts either crystallizing or getting hard when refrozen.
-And always keep the ice cream in the container wrapped when storing it.
+There is a chance that those parts either crystallize or get hard when refrozen.
+Always keep the ice cream in its container wrapped when storing it.

 Dessert Recipes

-Looking for other dessert recipes like this?
+Looking for other dessert recipes like this mango cookies and cream no‑churn ice cream?
 Try these:

 • baked Air fryer s'mores chocolate chip cookie